-Known to boost immunity, Milk Fat Globule Membrane or MFGM is the natural, nutrient-rich coating that surrounds milk fat.
+Known as an immunity booster, Milk Fat Globule Membrane or MFGM is the natural, nutrient-rich coating that surrounds milk fat.
 It positively influences the immune system response8.

 DHA, commonly found in fatty fish such as salmon and tuna, as well as fortified foods such as fortified milk, is regarded as one of the most fundamental nutrients essential to supporting a child's growth and immune development9.